oreol-ag/oreol-web/overleaf/employee-rights-and-responsibilities.md

-Oreol strongly supports and encourages **remote and asynchronous work,** which comes with specific rights and responsibilities to ensure a smooth and productive work experience.
+*Oreol* strongly supports and encourages **remote and asynchronous work,** which comes with specific rights and responsibilities to ensure a smooth and productive work experience.
 Adherence to our communication guidelines and working methodology is crucial.

-## REMOTE.
+## Working remotely.
 Employees are responsible for setting up a **productive and safe remote work environment.** This includes having a stable internet connection, a dedicated workspace, and the necessary tools and equipment.

+The book *REMOTE—Office not requiered* (Jason Fried and David Heinemeier Hansson, https://basecamp.com/books/remote) is recommended for reference or further study.

 ## Communication guidelines and methodology.

 * **Adherence to communication guidelines:** Remote work relies heavily on effective communication.
-Employees are expected to follow our communication guidelines diligently.
-This includes timely responses to messages, the use of appropriate communication tools (such as Basecamp and Shape Up), and respectful and professional interactions.
+Employees are expected to follow our communication guidelines diligently and **practicing clear communication.**

 * **Utilization of Basecamp:** We use Basecamp as our primary project management and communication platform.
 All employees should be proficient in using Basecamp for project tracking, task management, and team collaboration.
 Regular check-ins and project updates are essential.

-* **Embracing the Shape Up methodology:** At Oreol, we follow the Shape Up methodology for project development.
+* **Embracing the Shape Up methodology:** At *Oreol,* we follow the Shape Up methodology for project development.
 Familiarity with Shape Up concepts and participation in the process is expected.
-This methodology helps ensure efficient project management and successful outcomes.
+This methodology helps ensure efficient project management and successful outcomes **every six weeks.**

 ## Working hours.

-We employ the annual working time model to provide flexibility and adaptable working conditions that consider the personal needs of our employees.
-This model allows for the optimization of work-life balance.
+We do not formally track overtime hours or define an overtime budget.
+However, we acknowledge that at times, operational needs may necessitate employees to work beyond their standard hours.
+In alignment with our commitment to promoting a healthy work-life balance, we encourage everyone to consider the following:

-* **Respect for working hours:** Although remote work offers flexibility, employees are required to adhere to the defined working hours and schedules agreed upon with their teams.
-Punctuality in virtual meetings and collaboration is important. **Our standard working hours for full-time employees are set at 41 hours per week.** These hours are designed to meet the operational needs of the organization while considering the well-being and productivity of our workforce.
+* **Respect for working hours:** Although remote work offers flexibility, employees are required to adhere to the schedules agreed upon with their teams.
+Punctuality in virtual meetings and collaboration is important.

+* **As a rule of thumb, full-time employees standard working hours are 41 hours per week.** These hours are designed to meet the operational needs of the organization while considering the well-being and productivity of our workforce.
-* **Balancing work and personal life:** Remote work allows for flexibility in managing personal commitments.
-Employees are encouraged to maintain a healthy work-life balance and to communicate proactively with their teams if they need to adjust their schedules.

-* **Over-hours and overtime:** We understand that occasionally, operational demands may require employees to work beyond the standard hours.
-To address this, we have established a policy on over-hours and overtime. **Over-hours refer to extra hours worked beyond the legal limit of 45 hours per week.** We encourage employees to strive for a balance by taking equivalent time off throughout the year.
-In cases where balancing over-hours with time off is not feasible due to work needs, **employees are permitted to carry over up to 100 hours to the following year.** An additional 100 hours can be compensated.
-However, hours exceeding this limit will neither be carried over nor compensated.
+* **Balancing work and personal life:** You should avoid to work extra hours beyond the legal limit of 45 hours per week.
+We encourage employees to strive for a balance by taking equivalent time as soon as they can.

 ## Data security and technology.